-In connection with our due diligence, we, and the Service Provider on our behalf, utilize and rely on information made available by the RMI concerning independent third-party audits of smelters and refiners.
-We support independent third-party audits through our membership in the RMI.
+In connection with our due diligence, we utilize and rely on information made available by the RMI concerning independent third-party audits of smelters and refiners.
+We support independent third-party audits through CMAP that contains the current RMI information regarding smelters and eligible processors of 3TG.

-5. OECD Guidance Step Five: "Report annually on supply chain due diligence"
+5. OECD Guidance Step Five: "Annual reporting on our supply chain due diligence"